 This is part three of the story, and is about our experiences in the Upper Middle Rhine valley.

-The great Rhine, Ruedesheim and Oestrich-Winkel
+The Rhine valley, Ruedesheim and Oestrich-Winkel

 When we got back from Brussels, we spent a few more days in Wuppertal, and then started our road trip in earnest.
-The first leg was a drive down the Rhine via Leverkusen, Cologne and Koblenz to Ruedesheim (a distance of just over 200 km, roughly one-third of the length of the Rhine in Germany) to meet some old friends of my mom’s.
+The first leg was a drive down the Rhine valley via Leverkusen, Cologne and Koblenz to Ruedesheim (a distance of just over 200 km, roughly one-third of the length of the Rhine in Germany) to meet some old friends of my mom’s.
 This route took us about three hours.
 Happily, once we were off the autobahn, the roads mostly ran alongside the river.

 A drive through the German countryside